My French Driving Tip 5

 This is such a strong and common driving rule in France that we don’t even bother to put a speed limit sign!

-To make sure you don’t get bitten by that French driving rule (most mobile speed radars will be in these zones) just assume that a town sign (the name of the town surrounded by a red border) equals speed limit of 50km.
+To make sure you don’t get bitten by that French driving rule (most mobile speed radars will be in these zones) just assume that a town sign (a rectangular shaped sign with the name of the town surrounded by a red border) equals speed limit of 50km.

 If you can go faster (like 70km) or slower (30km), it will be indicated right after the city sign.